FelipEspessoto/loginPage/README.md

 That's a login page made in HMTL and CSS to practice forms and styles.
-The reference is that video of Rafaela Ballerini:
+The reference is a video of Rafaela Ballerini:

 https://www.youtube.com/watch?v=wwqOJ2o84S4